 Governance is the ongoing and integrated process of planning and decision-making.
-Based on the assumption that the active participation of all constituent groups and consideration of diverse viewpoints are essential for effective college planning, governance at De Anza College includes faculty, staff, students, and administrators.
+Given that the active participation of all constituent groups and consideration of diverse viewpoints are essential for effective college planning, governance at De Anza College includes faculty members, classified professionals, students and administrators.

 Any employee, student or community member may attend any governance committee meeting and is encouraged to participate as a committee member.

 At the College Council retreat held on Oct.
 21, 2022, a decision was made to move forward with implementation of a new committee structure proposed by the Shared Governance Review Task Force.
 The new Resource Allocation and Program Planning committee will consolidate work that was previously done by the Administrative, Instructional and Student Services planning and budget teams.

 De Anza College has two primary pathways for making decisions — organizational and governance.
 After receiving recommendations and advice from these pathways, the president makes the final decisions.

 There are no upcoming events in the Governance category.

 Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and College Operations.
 In general, areas of the programs are led by department heads, the divisions are led by deans or directors, and the three major houses of the college are led by the vice presidents.